Do you find yourself feeling incredible on Fridays, but hating your body by Monday? Are you someone who follows the common Detox-Retox Cycle?

 4. Don’t Skip Meals

 This is so important!
 You need to keep your blood sugar levels balanced throughout your day to control cravings and prevent overeating.
 We’ve all made the mistake of eating a quick breakfast, rushing out the door to get errands done, skipping lunch, and showering quickly so that we’re ready for the 2pm party.
 Then, we go to the party and eat EVERYTHING in sight because we’re starving.
 The best way to prevent this is by eating on schedule (the times you would normally eat, Monday – Friday).
 It’s easy to get off track when you’re not punched in at work and don’t have a specific schedule to follow.
 Our schedules change weekend to weekend so it’s important to plan your meals ahead of time.
 If you normally work 9am-5pm and eat at 8am, 12pm, 4pm, and 7pm, try your best to stick to this schedule on the weekends.
-Pack on-the-go snacks like fruit, green juices or smoothies, almonds or other nuts, or protein shakes to keep your metabolism going and blood sugar stable.
+Pack on-the-go snacks like fruit, green juices or smoothies, almonds or other nuts, or protein shakes to keep your blood sugar stable.

 5. Ask for Support